Hyogo Cooking Class

 Cooking Class Information

-Day 1 Meet your guide at Osaka Umeda Station, Hankyu Railway, 3rd-floor ticket gates, leftmost entrance near the station office (See a photo of the photo gallery)
+Day 1: Osaka Umeda Station, Hankyu Railway, 3rd-floor ticket gates, leftmost entrance near station office.
+Spot the cap and big smile!

 What you will do